michaelrambeau/bestofjs/.github/ISSUE_TEMPLATE/add-a-project-to-best-of-javascript.md

 - [ ] The project is related to the web platform or Node.js
 - [ ] The project has more than 100 stars on GitHub
-- [ ] The project has a thorough documentation in English
+- [ ] The project has thorough documentation in English
 - [ ] The project is not deprecated and actively maintained

 How would this project be tagged? (_Pick one or several existing tags_)